evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 5 hours and 36 minutes.

 {{< sitefiguresized thumb="models/mg/mg4/mg4_electric_long_range/charging_1_st.jpg" title="MG MG4 Electric Long Range" width="3000" height="2249"  >}}